erikdubois/LinuxMint181i3/README.md

 This folder, you are downloading, is all you will need to get I3 working <b>the easy way</b>.

-##Contents of the github

-Folder <b>Installation</b> is the sequence of the installation procedure you can follow till the last one or not.

-Folder for your <b>I3</b> installation is the top level of the github.
-Config file is THE document you need to get a working i3wm.

 # Installation Procedure of I3

+Folder <b>Installation</b> is the sequence of the installation procedure you can follow.
+I recommend to install all of them.

 Let us install I3 first.
 Go inside the folder <b>Installation</b>.
 You will find folders that are to be run in sequence.
 The folders are named according to our titles.